Default prior for negative-binomial shape parameter

 labs(y="density")

-Based on these, I recommend inv_gamma(.4,.3) which approaximates PC(1) prior as the default prior for negative-binomial shape parameter \phi.
+Based on these, I recommended inv_gamma(.4,.3) which approaximates PC(1) prior as the default prior for negative-binomial shape parameter \phi. brms is now using this prior.

 References